NikitaMandlik123/fetch-frontend-react-dog-app/README.md

 ## Features

-Authentication with username and password
+1. Authentication with name and email
-Retrieve dog breeds and display details
+2. Retrieve dog data using breeds
-Add dogs to favorites
+3. Add dogs to favorites and remove them from favourites
-Remove dogs from favorites
-Retrieve match dog based on favorite dog temperaments Contribution Guidelines
+4. Retrieve match dog based on favorite dog temperaments

-If you wish to contribute to this project, please fork the repository and submit a pull request.
-Be sure to include detailed information about any changes you have made.

 ## Contact Information